This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 Searching the bibliography

-The present bibliography is divided into a main part and an index section (six indices).
-The main part (or, core of the bibliography) is a classified catalogue, divided into 10 main subject matter chapters splitting up into more than 100 sub-chapters according to contents as well as to formal aspects.
+The main part (or, core of the bibliography) is a classified catalogue, divided into 9 main subject matter chapters splitting up into more than 100 sub-chapters according to contents as well as to formal aspects.
 In these smallest sub-sections, entries are arranged alphabetically according to author and/or title.
 A survey (or, schedule) of classification can be found here.

 All entries (main entries as well as coss-references; see next paragraph) are assigned Arabic identification numbers (IDNs), to which the index entries refer; these item numbers are to be found at the very top of each entry, followed – for better orientation – by chapter/sub-chapter designation.

 For each item listed in our bibliography it was decided to provide full bibliographical description only once (main entry), namely under the dominant topic involved, i.e. under a particular chapter/sub-chapter heading in accordance with a judgement of where the item's chief focus is or where its chief relevance is to the field of our bibliography.
 Since many items could undoubtedly be placed under two, three or even more different sub-chapters, it was decided to make cross-references.
-Cross-referenced items are merged with the full entries and they are – for some technical reason – assigned running numbers (IDNs) like these; this explains the fact that the total number of IDNs is exceeding by far the total number of ca. 15,000 main entries.
+Cross-referenced items are merged with the full entries and they are – for some technical reason – assigned running numbers (IDNs) like these; this explains the fact that the total number of IDNs is exceeding by far the total number of main entries.

 The following six indices are at users' disposal:

 • Author index, arranged alphabetically by names of authors, editors, compilers, and of corporate bodies (if mentioned in the body of an entry as editing or issuing agency in case of anonymous works).
 Please note that translators as well as persons mentioned in titles proper remain unconsidered with regard to the author index.
 Variants (e.g. in spelling) of personal or corporate names not selected for use in the headings are entered in the author index as ""-references.
 In many cases, years of birth and death as well as some other additional information about authors are added to the names in brackets.
+This index lists some 6,500 authors (as Summer 2023).

 • Source index, arranged alphabetically by authors/titles of those monographs, collections, journals and other sources from which component parts (articles, chapters, etc.) have been drawn.
 With regard to journals, only title, place of publication, and ISSN (if any), are given; in case of works with single or multi-authorship, the same rules apply as described below, with one exception: author's first and middle names are given as initials only.
+This index lists some 4,000 sources (as Summer 2023).

 • Series index, an alphabetically arranged list of series titles (titles of monographic book series), omitting their numbering.
+This index lists some 800 series.

 • Conference index, listing alphabetically congresses, conferences, symposia and similar events from which items for the main part have been drawn.
 This index also contains cross-references considering variant names of conferences, places and dates; additionally, all those events are cross-referenced under the standardized keyword "Conference [+ date]".
 The entry numbers in this index refer to individual contributions to conferences as well as to collections (e.g. proceedings) published as results of such conferences; furthermore they refer to items about such conferences.
+This index lists some 130 conferences with references to some 700 entries in the main part.

 Construction of entries.
 Bibliographic style